1Crazymoney/ITIN/ITIN.md

 The Post-Fork Block Hash is updated upon every fork that leads to a sustainable chain split.

-A sustainable chain split is a chain split that leads to two parallel chains continuing for at least M blocks.
+A sustainable chain split is a chain split that leads to two parallel chains continuing for at least `M` blocks.

-The ITSA oversight committee reviews and updates if necessary from time to time and possibly for different blockchain systems individually the number of blocks M.
+The ITSA oversight committee reviews and updates if necessary from time to time and possibly for different blockchain systems individually the number of blocks `M`.

 #### Rules for Recent Block Hash

-The Recent Block Hash is updated every N blocks.
+The Recent Block Hash is updated every `N` blocks.

-The ITSA oversight committee reviews and updates if necessary from time to time and possibly for different blockchain systems individually the number of blocks N.
+The ITSA oversight committee reviews and updates if necessary from time to time and possibly for different blockchain systems individually the number of blocks `N`.

-Note, the updating rules for the Recent Block Hash imply that between any two updates of the RBH at most N undetected forks duplicating a token may have occurred.
-In other words, the likelihood that the UTL is pointing to the token it should identify is bounded by p=1/N. As an example, if N=100 then there exist 100 potential events that an undetected fork has occurred or a likelihood of 1% for no such fork.
-This may help define an appropriate value for N given the accepted level of uncertainty attached to the UTL for a blockchain system.
+Note, the updating rules for the Recent Block Hash imply that between any two updates of the RBH at most `N` undetected forks duplicating a token may have occurred.
+As an example, if `N=100` then there exist 100 potential events that an undetected fork has occurred.
+This may help define an appropriate value for `N` given the accepted level of uncertainty attached to the UTL for a blockchain system.

 ### ITIN Assignment Rules

 Other than the UTL, the ITIN is a static identifier for a specific token.
 As such, the ITIN for a token does not change over time and, in particular, upon blockchain forks and subsequent chain splits.
-However, a chain split effectively creates two parallel blockchain systems S and S’ which share the same history in terms of blockchains C and C’ and, thus, duplicate all tokens in existence previous to the chain split.
+However, a chain split effectively creates two parallel blockchain systems `S` and `S’` which share the same history in terms of blockchains `C` and `C’` and, thus, duplicate all tokens in existence previous to the chain split.
 Hence, the ITIN Assignment Rules essentially govern how existing ITINs are associated with, and new ITINs are created for, the original and duplicate tokens.

 #### Relevant Chain Splits